ioak-io/ioak-gateway/README.md

 # iOAK Gateway

-This is a microservice gateway built using Kong.
-It is configured to route requests to two backend services:
+This is a microservice gateway

-- A FastAPI service
-- An Express.js service

 ## Prerequisites